Should you show metadata dates on Evergreen blogs?

 Are dates on evergreen articles right or wrong?

 The evergreen content argument is not one that can be categorized as right or wrong.
-For some evergreen bloggers, dates are not an issue and should remain hidden.
+For some evergreen bloggers, removing dates from your blog posts is the right approach.

 For my site, I would now prefer to be open about the content I write and post, and about what has happened to the content since it was originally published.

-By adding an updated notation I can at least inform my readers that I have revisited an article and checked its content and usefulness or made changes to enhance the article.
+By adding an updated date, or an update notation as well, I can at least show the change of date to inform my readers that I have revisited an article and checked its content and usefulness or made changes to enhance the article.

-I would be very interest to hear from readers as to what you think about the importance of dates on blog posts and articles you read.
+I would be very interest to hear from readers as to what you think about the importance of dates on blogs and articles you read.